Historical reenactment: 20th-century and modern reenactment movements

-In the United States modern reenacting began during the 1961–1965 Civil War Centennial commemorations.
-After more than 6,000 reenactors participated in a 125th anniversary event near the original Manassas battlefield, reenacting grew in popularity during the late 1980s and 1990s, and there are today over a hundred Civil War reenactments held each year throughout the country.
+In the United States, modern reenacting began during the 1961–1965 Civil War Centennial commemorations.
+After more than 6,000 reenactors participated in a 125th-anniversary event near the original Manassas battlefield, reenacting grew in popularity during the late 1980s and 1990s.
+As of 2018, there were more than a hundred Civil War reenactments held each year throughout the country.